 For this layout I didn't quite follow the instructions for the Hazel quilt and did my own version.

-Probably because I used my own version of the layout, I was a few pieces short and had to start cutting again.
+Probably because I used my own version of the layout and did not follow the quilt instructons at this point, I was a few pieces short and had to start cutting again.